Lune00/wp-rest-api-demo/README.md

 Une requête à l'API REST de WP est representée par l'instance d'une classe `WP_REST_Request`.

-A WP_REST_Request object is automatically generated when you make an HTTP request to a registered API route.
+>A `WP_REST_Request` object is automatically generated when you make an HTTP request to a registered API route.
 The data specified in this object (derived from the route URI or the JSON payload sent as a part of the request) determines what response you will get back out of the API.

 ### Réponses

-Responses are the data you get back from the API.
+>Responses are the data you get back from the API.
 The `WP_REST_Response` class provides a way to interact with the response data returned by endpoints.
 Responses return the requested data, or can also be used to return errors if something goes wrong while fulfilling the request.

 ### API Schema

-Each endpoint requires a particular structure of input data, and returns data using a defined and predictable structure.
+>Each endpoint requires a particular structure of input data, and returns data using a defined and predictable structure.
 Those data structures are defined in the API Schema.
 The schema structures API data and provides a comprehensive list of all of the properties the API can return and which input parameters it can accept.
 Well-defined schema also provides one layer of security within the API, as it enables us to validate and sanitize the requests being made to the API.
 The Schema section explores this large topic further.

 ### Controller Classes

-Controller classes unify and coordinate all these various moving parts within a REST API response cycle.
+>Controller classes unify and coordinate all these various moving parts within a REST API response cycle.
 With a controller class you can manage the registration of routes & endpoints, handle requests, utilize schema, and generate API responses.
 A single class usually contains all of the logic for a given route, and a given route usually represents a specific type of data object within your WordPress site (like a custom post type or taxonomy).

 ### Global Parameters

-The API includes a number of global parameters (also called “meta-parameters”) which control how the API handles the request/response handling.
+>The API includes a number of global parameters (also called “meta-parameters”) which control how the API handles the request/response handling.
 These operate at a layer above the actual resources themselves, and are available on all resources.

 ### Différence entre Authentification et Authorization

 #### Authentification

-who you are ?
-Verify you are who you say you are => Validating credentials
+*Who you are ?* Verify you are who you say you are => Validating credentials

 #### Authorization

-What you have access to ?
-Occurs after Authentification.
-Ok, you are that, let see what you can do in the system.
+What you have access to ? **Occurs after Authentification**. *Ok, you are that, let see what you can do in the system*.

 #### `_fields`